plotly/plotly.py-docs/notebooks/creating-updating-figures.md

 pio.show(fig)
 ```

-The value of the top-level `'data'` key is a list of trace specifications.
-Each trace specification has a special `'type'` key that indicates the trace type that is being defined (e.g. a `'bar'`, `'scatter'`, `'contour'`, etc.).
+The value of the top-level `"data"` key is a list of trace specifications.
+Each trace specification has a special `"type"` key that indicates the trace type that is being defined (e.g. a `"bar"`, `"scatter"`, `"contour"`, etc.).
 The rest of the keys in the trace specification are used to configure the properties of the trace of this type.

-The value of the top-level `'layout'` key is a dictionary that specifies the properties of the figure's layout.
+The value of the top-level `"layout"` key is a dictionary that specifies the properties of the figure's layout.
 In contrast to trace configuration options that apply to individual traces, the layout configuration options apply to the figure as a whole.

 The [*Full Reference*](https://plot.ly/python/reference/) page contains descriptions of all of the supported trace and layout options.